gocd/www.go.cd/_posts/2015-04-27-Feature-Branch-Support.markdown

 their build, test and deploy pipelines as a normal team or teams working with trunk-based development would have, then increasing the number of tests they have results in a longer time to certify a build and deploy to production.

-Here is an example of a Value Stream Map from [GoCD](https://build.go.cd) (Username: view, Password: password) itself, where running all the tests and generating installers can take hours:
+Here is an example of a Value Stream Map from [Go CD](https://build.go.cd) (Username: view, Password: password) itself, where running all the tests and generating installers can take hours:

 <figure>